HMGrunthos/DGTPegasusTeardown/README.md

-Repair/teardown of a DGT-Pegasus chess board
+Repair/teardown of a DGT's Pegasus online chess board
 ===============

 Fault: Inconsistent piece detection (absent and spurious) on two squares.